zoctarine/vscode-fiction-writer/docs/features/formatting.md

 - Keeps spacing between paragraphs.
 - Sentences are split by sentence boundaries defined under: `markdown-fiction-writer.format.oneSentencePerLine.sentenceBoundaries` (Default characters are: `.!?;:`)

 === "Before"

     ``` md
     # Using one sentence per line

     This means, each sentence.
 If in the same paragraph.
     Uses a soft line break.

     Paragraphs, are still separated: by one emtpy line; This is it
     ```

 === "After"

     ``` md
     # Using one sentence per line

     This means, each sentence.
     If in the same paragraph.
     Uses a soft line break.

     Paragraphs, are still separated:
     by one emtpy line;
     This is it
     ```

 ## Fix Paragraph Spacing

-- works if `markdown-fiction-writer.format.fixParagraphSpacing` is enabled
+??? setting "Setting"
+    `markdown-fiction-writer.format.fixParagraphSpacing`

-- Normalizes space between different paragraph types (header, body, dialogue, ...) by adding a new line if needed
+Normalizes space between different paragraph types (header, body, dialogue, ...) by adding a new line if needed

-- Fix paragraph spacings
+Fix paragraph spacings

 === "Before"

     ``` md
     # This is a header
     And this is a first line.
 The second sentence is this.

     Then, a lot of empty lines here.
     ## This can be another header

     And a lot here.
     ***
     ```

 === "After"

     ``` md
     # This is a header

     And this is a first line.
 The second sentence is this.

     Then, a lot of empty lines here.

     ## This can be another header

     And a lot here.

     ***
     ```

 ## Remove Extra Lines

-- works if `markdown-fiction-writer.format.removeExtraLines` is enabled
+??? setting "Setting"
+    `markdown-fiction-writer.format.removeExtraLines`

-- reduce multiple empty lines (two or more) with one single line.
+Replaces multiple empty lines (two or more) with one single line.

 === "Before"

     ``` md
     And this is a first line.
 The second sentence is this.

     Then, a lot of empty lines here.

     And a lot here.
     ***
     ```

 === "After"

     ``` md
     And this is a first line.
 The second sentence is this.

     Then, a lot of empty lines here.

     And a lot here.

     ***
     ```

 ## Fix Mismatch Dialogue Markers

-- works if `markdown-fiction-writer.format.fixMismatchDialogueMarkers` is enabled.
+??? setting "Setting"
+    `markdown-fiction-writer.format.fixMismatchDialogueMarkers`

-- replaces all known dialogue markers with the currently selected one.
+Replaces all known dialogue markers with the currently selected one.

 === "Before"

     ``` md
     -- This text has mixed dialogue markers.

     --- Yes, it has quite a lot.

     — This all can be fixed.
     ```

 === "After"

     ``` md
     — This text has mixed dialogue markers.

     — Yes, it has quite a lot.

     — This all can be fixed.
     ```

 ## Fix Dialogue Indents

-- works if `markdown-fiction-writer.format.fixDialogueIndents` is enabled.
+??? setting "Setting"
+    `markdown-fiction-writer.format.fixDialogueIndents`

-- replaces all dialogue indents (visible if one sentence per line technique is used) with the currently selected dialogue indent.
+Replaces all dialogue indents (visible if one sentence per line technique is used) with the currently selected dialogue indent.

 === "Before"

     ``` md
     This text has mixed dialogue indents.

     -- Sentences for same dialogue.
         Start at different indents.

     -- Yes, this can be quite annoing sometimes.
     Some start too early.
                 And some start too late.

     Of course, normal paragraphs are left untouched.
     ```

 === "After"

     ``` md
     This text has mixed dialogue indents.

     -- Sentences for same dialogue.
         Start at different indents.

     -- Yes, this can be quite annoing sometimes.
         Some start too early.
         And some start too late.

     Of course, normal paragraphs are left untouched.
     ```